ktaranov/sqlserver-kit/SSMS/SSMS_Tips.md

 <a id="14"></a>
-## Script multiple objects using the Object Explorer Details Windows
+## 14. Script multiple objects using the Object Explorer Details Windows
 Individual database objects, such as a table or stored procedure, can be scripted within SSMS by right clicking on the object within Object Explorer and selecting the appropriate item in the drop down menu.
 However if you have a lot of objects to script that can quickly become time consuming.
 Fortunately it’s possible to select multiple objects and script them up all together in a single query window.
 To do this just open the Object Explorer Details window from the View menu (or press the F7 key).
 If you want to script up multiple (or all) tables, select the Tables item under the relevant database in Object Explorer.
 A list of all tables appears in the Object Explorer Details window.
-Select the tables you want to script (using the Control key if necessary) and then right click and select which script option you want – e.g. to create a table create script for all tables
+Select the tables you want to script (using the Control key if necessary) and then right click and select which script option you want – e.g. to create a table create script for all tables.

 <a id="15"></a>
-## Registered Servers / Central Management Server
+## 15. Registered Servers / Central Management Server
 If you have a lot of servers then re-entering the details in Object Explorer every time you start SSMS can be frustrating and time consuming.
 Fortunately there are two facilities within SSMS that enable these details to be entered just once and "remembered" each time you open up SSMS.
 These two facilities are **Registered Servers** and **Central Management Servers**.